tawi1/DotsTrafficCity/docs/source/trafficNode.rst

 .. _trafficNodeLeftDirectionInfo:

-	.. warning:: Intersected `External paths` should be replaced by a separate :ref:`segment <roadSegment>` to :ref:`bake the intersection of the paths <roadSegmentBakingInfo>`.
+	.. warning:: Intersecting `External paths` should be replaced by a separate :ref:`segment <roadSegment>` to :ref:`bake the intersection of the paths <roadSegmentBakingInfo>`.

 .. _trafficNodeRotation: